Vice Chancellor for Diversity and Inclusion

 New York Medical College

 Valhalla, NY 10595

 Neurology, epilepsy and brain injury medicine, disaster medicine

-Mill Etienne, M.D., M.P.H., F.A.A.N, associate professor of neurology and medicine is an alumnus of New York Medical College.
-He currently serves as associate dean for student affairs and also directs the fourth year elective in multiculturalism in medicine at the NYMC School of Medicine.
+Mill Etienne, M.D., M.P.H., F.A.A.N., F.A.E.S. associate professor of neurology and medicine is an alumnus of New York Medical College.
+He currently serves as associate dean for student affairs and also directs the fourth year multiculturalism in medicine elective at the NYMC School of Medicine.
 Dr. Etienne is a visiting scholar at the National Center for Bioethics in Research and Health Care at Tuskegee University and he is director of the Epilepsy and EEG Laboratory at Good Samaritan Regional Medical Center, part of the Westchester Medical Center Health Network.
-He is currently serving as the Vice President of the New York State Neurological Society.
+He is currently serving as the President of the New York State Neurological Society.

 Doctor Etienne received his Bachelors degree from Yale University and his medical degree from New York Medical College.
 He completed his neurology residency and epilepsy fellowship at the Neurological Institute of New York (Columbia University).
 He subsequently obtained his M.P.H. from Columbia University’s Mailman School of Public Health and completed a neuroepidemiology fellowship with a training grant from the National Institutes of Health (NIH) under the guidance of Doctor W. Allen Hauser.